jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 <!-- Why did these poles turn to the poles of the Earth?

-When these magnetic poles do not respect those parts of the Earth from which those striped particles come, to which they can provide free passage, then these striped particles, rushing obliquely into the paths of the magnet, push it to where it is, to continue in its motion according to straight lines, until they have brought it back to its natural position.
+When these magnetic poles do not respect those parts of the Earth from which those striated particles come, to which they can provide free passage, then these striated particles, rushing obliquely into the paths of the magnet, push it to where it is, to continue in its motion according to straight lines, until they have brought it back to its natural position.

 Whenever it is restrained by any external force, they cause its South Pole to be turned towards the Boreal Pole of the Earth, and the Boreal towards the South Pole.